abhishekmano/abhishekmano/README.md

 ## Experience
 Software Development Engineer with growth mindset, with the background of
   - 3+ Year Full Stack Development on Healthcare domain.
-  - Delivering End to End cloud solutions with with efficiency and sustainability.
+  - Delivering End to End cloud solutions with efficiency and sustainability.
   - Exposure to wide range of front End and Back End Technologies with Azure Cloud Knowlege

 ### Back End